By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Taking good care of you is not being selfish.
+Taking good care of yourself is not being selfish.
 You can’t be of service to others if you don’t have it to give.
 Self-care is important.
 Making yourself a priority tells you that you are worth being cared for.
 Feeling good about yourself, knowing you mater will enlarge your sense of personal power and control of your life.

 Make something “your own.”

 Find something that brings joy to your life.
 Do you have a favorite author?
 Which sports team is “your” team?
 Do you crochet?
 Do you cook Italian?
 What interest or activity says, “you?”
 What is your religion or spiritual connection?
 Feeling that there is something you connect to makes you feel more anchored, more a part of the community.

 You’re going to spend your whole life with you.
 Invest some time in getting to know you.